Charles Eastman: Early life and education

 Eastman was named Hakadah at his birth in Minnesota; his name meant "pitiful last" in Dakota.
 Eastman was so named because his mother died following his birth.
 He was the last of five children of Wakantakawin, a mixed-race woman also known as Winona (meaning "First-Born Daughter" in the Dakota language), or Mary Nancy Eastman.
 She and Eastman's father, a Santee Dakota named Wak-anhdi Ota (Many Lightnings), lived on a Santee Dakota reservation near Redwood Falls, Minnesota.

 Winona was the only child of Wakháŋ Inážiŋ Wiŋ (Stands Sacred) and Seth Eastman, a U.S. Army career officer and illustrator, who married at Fort Snelling in 1830, where he was stationed.
 This post later developed as the city of Minneapolis.
 Stands Sacred was the fifteen-year-old daughter of Cloud Man, a Santee Dakota chief of French and Mdewakanton descent.
 Seth Eastman was reassigned from Fort Snelling in 1832, soon after the birth of Winona.
 The girl was later called Wakantakawin.
 Eastman left the two there, in Dakota country.

 In the Dakota tradition of naming to mark life passages, Hakadah was later named Ohíye S'a (Dakota: "always wins" or "the winner").
 He had three older brothers (later known as John, David, and James after their conversion to Christianity) and an older sister Mary.
 During the Dakota War of 1862, Ohíye S'a was separated from his father Wak-anhdi Ota and siblings, and they were thought to have died.
 His maternal grandmother Stands Sacred (Wakháŋ Inážiŋ Wiŋ) and her family took the boy with them as they fled from the warfare into North Dakota and Manitoba, Canada.

 Fifteen years later Ohíyesa was reunited with his father and oldest brother John in South Dakota.
 The father had converted to Christianity, after which he took the name of Jacob Eastman.
 John also converted and took the surname Eastman.
 The Eastman family established a homestead in Dakota Territory.
 When Ohíyesa accepted Christianity, he took the name Charles Alexander Eastman.

 His father strongly supported his sons getting an education in European-American style schools.
-Eastman and his older brother John attended a mission then a preparatory school, Kimball Union Academy from 1882-1883, and college.
+Eastman and his older brother John attended a mission then a preparatory school, Kimball Union Academy from 1882 to 1883, and college.
 Eastman first attended Beloit College and Knox College; he graduated from Dartmouth College in 1887.
-He attended medical school at Boston University, where he graduated in 1890 and was among the first Native Americans to be certified as a European-style doctor.
+He attended medical school at Boston University, where he graduated in 1890 and was among the first Native Americans to be certified as a European-style doctor, a year after Carlos Montezuma (Yavapai/Apache) and Susan La Flesche Picotte (Omaha/Iowa) earned their degrees.

 His older brother John became a minister.
 Rev. John (Maȟpiyawaku Kida) Eastman served as a Presbyterian missionary at the Santee Dakota settlement of Flandreau, South Dakota.